lina-alicezandra/Towards-constraining-the-role-of-internal-climate-variability-and-the-forced-response-in-the-global-/README.md

-This file is scripts for the Chapter 4: Constraining the time of emergence of anthropogenic signal in global land carbon sink of the PhD thesis "Towards constraining the role of internal climate variability and the forced response in the global carbon cycle", contact: nali@bgc-jena.mpg.de
+This file is scripts for the Chapter 4: Constraining the time of emergence of anthropogenic signal in global land carbon sink of the PhD thesis "Towards constraining the role of internal climate variability and the forced response in the global carbon cycle", contact: na.li@uni-leipzig.de

 DOI: 10.5281/zenodo.14224843